 The placenta is usually attached to the upper part of the uterus, away from the cervix, the opening which the baby passes through during delivery.
 On rare occasions, the placenta lies low in the uterus, partly or completely blocking the cervix -- a condition called placenta previa.

 Placenta previa is frequently observed in pregnancies before the 20th week but usually resolves in most cases, leaving only 10% that persist into later pregnancy.
 As the uterus grows, the placenta usually moves higher in the uterus, away from the cervix.
 But if it remains near the cervix as your due date nears -- which happens in about 1 in 200 pregnancies -- you're at risk for bleeding, especially during labor as the cervix thins (effaces) and opens (dilates).
 This can cause major blood loss in the mother.
 For this reason, women with a placenta previa usually deliver their babies before their due date by cesarean delivery.

 - A low-lying placenta is near the cervical opening but not covering it.
 It will often move upward in the uterus as your due date approaches.

 - A partial placenta previa covers part of the cervical opening.

 - A total placenta previa covers and blocks the cervical opening.

 What Causes Placenta Previa?

-The cause of placenta previa is usually unknown, although it occurs more commonly among women who are older, smoke, have had children before, have had a cesarean section or other surgery on the uterus, or have scars inside the uterus.
+The cause of placenta previa is usually unknown, although it occurs more commonly among women who are older, smoke, have had children before, are pregnant with more than one baby (twins, triplets, or more) or have had a cesarean section or other surgery on the uterus.